Skip to main content

 What will the SDCF in Glasgow look like?

-This is an official service, staffed by health and social care professionals, with close links to other health and social care services.
+The Thistle will be staffed by health and social care professionals, with close links to other health and social care services.
 The exterior of the building will look like any other Health and Social Care premises.

 Below you will find 3D images of what the service will look like